WHY Turn the Towns Teal®?

 The mission of Turn The Towns Teal® is to make women AND men aware of ovarian cancer, its subtle symptoms and risk factors.
 We KNOW for a fact that women’s lives have been saved because of our campaign.

-Volunteers in all 50 states as well as in Canada & Bermuda tie our biodegradable Teal ribbons (made in the USA!) in their towns, at their businesses, places of worship, and neighborhoods as well as on their private residences.
+Volunteers in all 50 states as well as in Canada & Bermuda tie our Teal ribbons (made in the USA!) in their towns, at their businesses, places of worship, and neighborhoods as well as on their private residences.
 They also distribute our symptom cards and use our other materials to increase ovarian cancer awareness.
 This all occurs in September which is National Ovarian Cancer Awareness month.

 OUR CAMPAIGN OFFERS OUR VOLUNTEERS THREE TIERS OF PARTICIPATION:

 If you are “Tealing” your town, you will receive a confirmation email and a Town Approval letter which needs to be signed by your town official and returned to us.
 Once we receive your town’s approval, we’ll send you instructions about ordering your materials.

 If you are “Tealing” private property such as your business, place of worship, neighborhood, etc., we’ll send you a confirming email and instructions about ordering.

 If you are “Tealing” your home, we will be sending you a ribbon for your lamp post, mail box or front porch.

 Here are the materials you can get as a registered Volunteer to "TEAL" your home, property, or town.

 Please register today!

 Register to volunteer: Each year we ask all volunteers to register.
 This allows us to track participation & avoid duplication of efforts.
 If we have more than one registrant for a town, the first person to register is the “lead” volunteer.